gtaylormb/opl3_fpga/README.md

 =========
 Reverse engineered SystemVerilog RTL version of the
 <a href="http://en.wikipedia.org/wiki/Yamaha_YMF262">Yamaha OPL3 (YMF262)</a> FM Synthesizer.
 Design is complete and working on the Digilent ZYBO board.
-Further testing is needed to verify full functionality and coverage.
-I'll mostly be adding and working on the software at this point.
+The software needs a bit of cleaning up.

 See it in action:
 * https://www.youtube.com/watch?v=KoSF4ZoDuRI
 * https://www.youtube.com/watch?v=i9vEKyJScYw

+Every effort possible has been made to replicate, bit-true, the math of the original OPL3 chip.
+Several other very smart people put in a lot of work before me to get as close as possible this goal, and this FPGA design would not be possible without their work.
+Their efforts included <a href="https://docs.google.com/document/d/18IGx18NQY_Q1PJVZ-bHywao9bhsDoAqoIn1rIm42nwo/edit">de-lidding the chip to extract the actual values out of the ROMs</a>.
+They're all over at http://forums.submarine.org.uk/phpBB/viewforum.php?f=9.
+You can follow the progression of some of the reverse engineering--it's quite interesting.

 There are some minor differences between this version and the original chip, mainly due to the hardware on the board that I'm using.
 The design is targeted to the <a href="https://www.digilentinc.com/Products/Detail.cfm?Prod=ZYBO">Digilent ZYBO board</a>